And/or trade-off in artificial neurons: impact on adversarial robustness: Auxiliary tool: Scrambled Dataset

 0.25cm

 0.25cm

-\if\afhead1 {comparison generalisation} \fi The next step to generalise equation (1) consists in replacing variables A and B with an arbitrarily large set of variables $x_{i}$ and replacing function $A \cap B$ with an arbitrary function $F(x_{i})$ of the $x_i$.
-Finally, we replace the comparison implemented by the minus sign with a generic comparison operator, represented by function G, between the distribution of F computed when F is fed with EDS and the distribution of F computed when F is fed with SDS:
+\if\afhead1 {\parok{comparison generalisation}} \fi The next step towards generalising equation (1) consists in replacing variables $x_1$ and $x_2$ with a vector of variables $\textbf{x} = x_{1}, x_{2}, ... , x_{n}$ and replacing function $x_1 \cdot x_2$ with an arbitrary function $F(\textbf{x})$ of the $x_i$.
+Finally, we replace the comparison implemented by the minus sign with a generic comparison operator, represented by function G, between the distribution D of $F(\textbf{x})$ computed when F is fed with EDS and the distribution D of $F(\textbf{x})$ computed when F is fed with SDS:

 0.25cm

 0.25cm